 Our staff is in short, AMAZING.
 The best thing we can do for our campers is provide them with caring, attentive role models who are devoted to providing them with support

 they need to have a positive, life-changing camp experience.
-Many parents ask us:
+Watch video: Staff in their own words

 What Makes Our Staff Different